Featured Image: Blue Origin

 In between her Bachelors and Masters, Echazarreta worked at NASA’s Jet Propulsion Laboratory working on five NASA missions including the Perseverance Rover, currently on Mars.

-Katya Echazarreta now has the title of the first Mexican-born woman to reach space.
+Katya Echazarreta will be the first Mexican-born woman in space.

 After this flight, Hamish Harding will have travelled to both extremes, space and the bottom of the ocean.
 In 2021, Harding dove to a depth of 11,000 m (36,000 ft) at the Challenger Deep in a submarine with Victor Vescovo, who is also flying on NS-21.
 To further his relations with space, Harding, alongside Col. Terry Virts who Commanded the International Space Station, broke the Round-the-World record in a Gulfstream G650ER.
 This record is the circumnavigation record flying over both the North and South Poles.